We Tested It: Cleaning With Only One Product

 Linger No Longer

 I actually like the smell of my "Lemon Verbena" Clean Day, mostly because it's authentic; I can't stand artificial odors.
-But when I entered our bathroom a short while after a thorough scrubbing and mopping with Clean Day, the lemon scent was all but gone.
+But when I entered our bathroom shortly after a thorough scrubbing with Clean Day, the lemon scent was all but gone.
 This was icing on the cake for me.
 The last all-purpose cleaner I bought was Pine-Sol, which has a wickedly phony odor that pervades and lingers like nuclear fallout, alerting your neighbors three doors down that you've finally cleaned your bathroom.

 Philip Schmidt writes for Networx.com.